adafruit/Adafruit_CircuitPlayground/README.md

 Check out the links above for our tutorials and wiring diagrams.

+Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 ## License

 This library is licensed under [MIT license](https://opensource.org/licenses/MIT).
 All text above must be included in any redistribution.